alexle/alexle.github.com/posts/signs-you-are-runner.markdown

 meta: I've never considered myself a runner, but am I?
 Here are 12 signs that I've become a runner.
 ---

-I'm three weeks away from my first ever marathon.
+I'm three weeks away from my [first ever marathon][4].
 I'm nervous, yet really excited.

 During the past couple [weeks of training][3], it occurred to me I've picked up some weird habits since I first started running over a year ago.
 I've never considered myself a runner, but a second look at these actions make me wonder if I've finally crossed that line.

 What were the signs that let you know you were finally a runner?
 Here is my list:

 1. You immediately plan which days you're going to run when looking at the weather forecast.
 You start checking the [weather report][1] hourly instead of daily.
-Precipitation, wind speeds, and cloud cover are closely monitored.
+Precipitation, wind speeds, cloud cover, and UV index are closely monitored.

-2. Carbs are your favorite food group.
+2. Carbs are your new favorite food group.

 3. You spend more time researching running routes than local restaurants when traveling to a new city.